Updated: Aug 15, 2022

 Savasana (corpse pose) Bolster under knees, blanket over the chest, eye pillow over eyes, and breath naturally.

-To get the most out of your Yoga poses, practice on a fairly empty stomach and stay connected to your breath this helps to keep you in the moment and connected to your body.
+To get the most out of your Yoga poses, practice on a fairly empty stomach and stay connected to your breath this helps to keep you connected to the present moment and to your body.
 Most of all enjoy!